 - Safer.
 You do not have to cut it!
 This to me is the biggest advantage.

-Cooking Whole Spaghetti Squash in the Instant Pot
+Cooking A Whole Spaghetti Squash In The Instant Pot

 So, here's how you would make that Spaghetti Squash in the Instant Pot.